-You will need to know the issues and be prepared to speak on them and answer questions.
-You need to know what you stand for – and also your opponent’s positions.
-This will help you put together a campaign strategy in differentiating yourself from your opponent.
+Know the important issues and be prepared to speak on them and answer questions.
+You also need to know your opponent’s positions.
+This will help you put together a campaign strategy to differentiate yourself from your opponent.

 Prepare for public speaking and events

 If you are running for public office, you will need to speak with people, both alone and in groups.
 Although public speaking in a great fear to many, you will need to speak confidently in public settings.
 This is something you may need to practice if you don’t have a lot of experience speaking before an audience.